kumarlabgit/ESL-PSC/README.md

 ### Running the demo with the command line ###
 You can run an ESL-PSC analysis of the C3/C4 trait with the included chloroplast data by following the steps below:
 1. Clone this repository
-2. Make sure you have the dependencies installed (see [Installation and Dependncies](#installation-and-dependncies) above).
-You will need
+2. Make sure you have the dependencies installed (see [Installation and Dependencies](#installation-and-dependencies) above).
-3. Navigate to the `ESL_PSC/` directory on your computer
+3. Navigate to the `ESL-PSC/` directory on your computer.
 4. Run this command from the ESL-PSC directory: `esl-psc --output_file_base_name demo_output --species_groups_file demo_data/photosynthesis/photo_single_LC_matrix_species_groups.txt --alignments_dir demo_data/photosynthesis/alignments/ --use_logspace --num_log_points 20 --cancel_only_partner --species_pheno_path demo_data/photosynthesis/photo_species_phenotypes.txt --make_sps_plot --pheno_names "C4" "C3"`
 5. The expected run time is approximately 30 seconds on a standard desktop computer.
-6. A set of violin plots depeicting the prediction scores for C3 and C4 species will be displayed on the screen.
-The gene ranks (`demo_output_gene_ranks.csv`) and species prediction (`demo_output_species_predictions.csv`) csv files will be found in the ESL_PSC directory the plot should look like this:
+6. A set of violin plots depicting the prediction scores for C3 and C4 species will be displayed on the screen.
+The gene ranks (`demo_output_gene_ranks.csv`) and species prediction (`demo_output_species_predictions.csv`) csv files will be found in the ESL-PSC directory.
+The plot should look like this:
 ![predictions violin plot](./images/demo_output_image.png)
 7. See [Output Data](#output-data) above for descriptions of the fields in the output csv files.